U.S. basketball star Griner admits Russian drugs charge but denies intent | Law-Order

 "I'd like to give my testimony later.
 I need time to prepare," she added.
 The next court hearing was scheduled for July 14.

+Griner's lawyers told reporters they were hoping for the most lenient sentencing possible, taking into account "the nature of her case, the insignificant amount of the substance and BG's personality and history of positive contributions to global and Russian sport."
+"We, as her defense, explained to her the possible consequences.
+Brittney stressed that she committed the crime out of carelessness, getting ready to board a plane to Russia in a hurry, not intending to break Russian law," said Griner's attorney, Maria Blagovolina, a partner at Rybalkin, Gortsunyan, Dyakin and Partners law firm.

+"We certainly hope this circumstance, in combination with the defence evidence, will be taken into account when passing the sentence, and it will be mild."
+Griner's legal team said it expected the trial to conclude around the beginning of August: "Brittney sets an example of being brave."

-Griner's lawyer Alexander Boykov told reporters they were hoping for the most lenient sentencing possible.
-The two-time Olympic gold medallist was detained in February at Moscow's Sheremetyevo airport with vape cartridges containing hashish oil, which is illegal in Russia, and has been kept in custody since.
+Griner, a two-time Olympic gold medallist, was detained in February at Moscow's Sheremetyevo airport with vape cartridges containing hashish oil, which is illegal in Russia, and has been kept in custody since.
+The WNBA's players association released a statement reiterating its support for the eight-time All-Star.

+Griner will be recognised as an honorary starter at this weekend's WNBA All-Star Game.
+"The WNBA continues to work diligently with the U.S. State Department, the White House, and other allies in and outside government to get Brittney home safely and as soon as possible," said WNBA Commissioner Cathy Engelbert.

 Asked about Ryabkov's remarks, the State Department said it would not comment on speculation.
 "Using the practice of wrongful detention as a bargaining chip represents a threat to the safety of everyone traveling, working and living abroad.
 The United States opposes this practice everywhere," a State Department spokesperson said.